Karim Beidoun and Hakawati1 December 2020

 Huge increase in listenership during Covid-19

-With hundreds of thousands of listeners throughout the Middle East and North America, Hakawati have come a long way since their launch in June 2019.
+With hundreds of thousands of listeners throughout the Middle East and North Africa, Hakawati have come a long way since their launch in June 2019.
 Beidoun admits that the Covid-19 lockdown has helped increase listenership as more people are tuning in from home.
 He is aiming to reach one million monthly listeners within a year.

 He is convinced that Hakawati will soon be a sustainable enterprise and is already in discussion with a number of companies to sponsor podcast episodes.
 This is a lean operation and while advertising revenue has fallen during the Covid-19 epidemic, he is sure it will improve over time.
 “Now is the time to build good content,” he says.